AdrianAgulto/Red-Blue-Team-Splunk-Lab/README.md

 I created this lab to have a safe space to safely experiment with red/blue team roles in a live environment.
 In this lab, I will create a private network with two endpoints.
 One of the VMs will be our blue team machine(Windows Box) and the other will be our red team machine(Kali-linux).
 I will place both machines on a private network and use Metasploit in the Kali Linux VM to attack our Blue team VM, which will have Sysmon and a Splunk instance to capture all the traffic.

-Skills Learned
+<h3>Skills Learned</h3>

-Log analysis
+-Log analysis

-Configuration of a System Information Event Manager(SIEM)
+-Configuration of a System Information Event Manager(SIEM)

-Red/blue teaming
+-Red/blue teaming

-Virtual machine configuration
+-Virtual machine configuration

-Experience in a simulated live environment
+-Experience in a simulated live environment

-Tools Used
+<h3>Tools Used<h/3>

-Splunk
+-Splunk

-Sysmon
+-Sysmon

-Metasploit
+-Metasploit

 Security Information and Event Management (SIEM) system for log ingestion and analysis.
 Network analysis tools (such as Wireshark) for capturing and examining network traffic.